Elleined/java-core-notes/README.md

 }
 ```

+# When to use inheritance
+- If there are common fields and methods in a parent class and child class.
+- If your classes has a relation and their relation can be read both as is-a or can-be for example:
+  - Car is a ElectricCar
+  - Car can be ElectricCar

+# When to use interfaces
+- When you need multiple inheritance because java doesn't allow multiple inheritance.
+- If your classes needs a contract that they can do the methods that are declared in interface.

 # Difference of == operator and equals() method
 - Double equals only check if two objects memory location are the same.